Caro9926/Caro9926/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> Little things about me

-- 🚀 Currently, I am a design consultant for <a href="https://www.thewhyhub.com/"> The Why Hub
+- 🚀 Currently, I am a design consultant for <a href="https://www.thewhyhub.com/"> The Why Hub.
+At the same time, I am researching various branches of development.
 - 💡 I enjoy learning new languages or delving into them like Python.
 SQL or JavaScript.
 - 🌱 I am always learning and looking for new challenges.
 - 📚 I love sharing knowledge and collaborating on interesting projects.